select-8/fullstack-ecomm/readme.md

 ##### Browsers
 The site was tested in Chrome, FireFox, Safari and Opera.

 ### Validation

 CSS files where found to be valid via the offical W3 code validators.

 CSS : https://jigsaw.w3.org/css-validator/

-HTML has not been validated or commented as html as neither will work in a Jinja template
+HTML has not been validated or commented as html as neither will work in a django template

 JavaScript files were tested at : https://jshint.com/